Medicare Billing for COVID-19 Vaccine Shot Administration

 - If they have other insurance to cover Part B services, submit your COVID-19 vaccine administration claims to the insurance company (PDF).

-- If your patients don’t have employer-sponsored group health insurance or their insurance doesn’t cover COVID-19 vaccine administration services, you can request payment through the Health Resources & Services Administration (HRSA) COVID-19 Uninsured Program.
+- If your patients don’t have employer-sponsored group health insurance, you can request payment through the Health Resources & Services Administration (HRSA) COVID-19 Uninsured Program.

 If your patients are enrolled in a Medicare Advantage Plan (Part C), they have coverage for Part B services.
 Submit those COVID-19 administration claims to Original Medicare for all patients enrolled in Medicare Advantage in 2020 and 2021.